youngcadam/wsb-scraper/README.md

 # Reddit Comment Scraper
 Extract comments from reddit posts see the most discussed stock tickers.
 Included example from [/r/wallstreetbets](https://reddit.com/r/wallstreetbets)

+### Disclaimer
+You will need to make an app on reddit (reddit.com -> preferences -> apps).
+See the [PRAW reddit API documentation](https://praw.readthedocs.io/en/latest/getting_started/authentication.html) for more information.
+You will need to add this to reddit.py and utilities/wsb.py in order for them to work.

 ### Scrape comments on a reddit post
 ```python
 python reddit.py -n sample.txt -p kw0lin